M0nizar/xml_tps/td6/homwork.md

 return
   <director>{ $a/ARTPNOM || " " || $a/ARTNOM }</director>
 ```
+> * explanation :
+>    * store the movies with a title = vertigo then store the id of its director, then store the artistes with same id then return the information of this artiste.
 5. For each artist, their name and the titles of the films they directed :
 ```xq
 for $a in doc("artistes.xml")//ARTISTE